Pastew/adblockSimulator/README.md

 5. Don't pieces of ads to get through security using red controller.
 6. Pass pieces of memes using green controller.

-NOTE: Please make sure that there is nothing red or green in the background.
+* NOTE: Please make sure that there is nothing red or green in the background.
-NOTE2: Some shades of red/green might now work well.
+* NOTE2: Some shades of red/green might now work well.
 Try to use some other object.

 Example controllers:
 ![Alt text](controllers.PNG?raw=true "controllers.PNG")

-## Q&A

-**Q: How was the game built?**

-A: We used Unity; it really solves a ton of problems for you.

-TODO e.g platform compatibility, and so on.

 ## Authors
 * [@Pastew](https://github.com/Pastew) : game design, coding